ciphermenial/ciphermenial.github.io/_posts/2025-03-27-smtp-outbound-server.md

 .incus
 ```

-I have tested this and the only way the emails are signed is if .incus is included in the InternalHosts configuration for OpenDKIM.
+> I have tested this and the only way the emails are signed is if .incus is included in the InternalHosts configuration for OpenDKIM.
+{: .prompt-warning }

 Next we will generate the key for use with signing emails.
 To do this we use [`opendkim-genkey`](https://linux.die.net/man/8/opendkim-genkey).